tridactyl/keyboard-api/readme.md

 ## Quickstart

+Set `extensions.legacy.enabled = true` in about:config in firefox nightly.

 Clone this repo, load it as a temporary addon from about:debugging in Firefox nightly, load the example addon in test-webextension subdirectory too.

 All keydown events in your first browser window (**regression**: only keydown events in about:\*, moz-extension://\* and on chrome bits work now) will now be logged to the browser console and the test-webextension will toggle suppression of all keydown events if you press its browseraction or press `Insert`.